Christmas closure

 Adapting an existing home is the way forward usually preferred by disabled people and is a far better use of resources than alternatives such as a prolonged stay in a formal care setting or extended home-care packages.

-Harlow Council meets most needs for reasonable requests for home adaptations outside its own stock by providing Disabled Facilities Grants, set out in the legislation.
-However, it does have discretion to provide help beyond the definitions given in the grant legislation, provided that it does so in accordance with its own published policy.
+Harlow Council meets most needs for reasonable requests for home adaptations outside its own stock by providing Disabled Facilities Grants (DFGs), set out in the legislation.
+However, it does have discretion to provide help beyond the definitions given in the grant legislation, if it does so in accordance with its own published policy.

 The purpose of this policy is to allow Harlow Council, subject to the availability of resources from the Better Care Fund, to extend the scope of the help that it can give.

-This policy supersedes any previously published policy for assisting residents with disabilities in private sector housing under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.
+This policy supersedes any previously published policy for assisting disabled people in private sector housing under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.

 Types of assistance